Some people have no symptoms, and other people are tired, short of breath, and pale.

-When people do not respond to corticosteroids or when the corticosteroid causes intolerable side effects, surgery to remove the spleen (splenectomy) is often the next treatment.
+When people do not respond to corticosteroids or when the corticosteroid causes intolerable side effects, use of a drug called rituximab or surgery to remove the spleen (splenectomy) is often the next treatment.
 The spleen is removed because it is the primary place where antibody-coated red blood cells are destroyed.
-When destruction of red blood cells persists after removal of the spleen or when surgery cannot be done, a drug called rituximab or immunosuppressants, such as cyclosporine, are used.
+When destruction of red blood cells persists after removal of the spleen or when surgery cannot be done, immunosuppressants, such as cyclosporine, are used.